OmdenaAI/marseille-chapter-stop-online-violence-nlp/reports/README.md

   | 1 | Twitter  | Lamia Sekkai, Hemanth Sai, Mohamed Kandil |
   | 2 | Reddit | Mohamed Kandil |

-Data from Snapchat and Instagram were also collected but discarded due to lack of participants in the annotation task.
+Data from Snapchat,Instagram, and Reddit were collected but discarded due to lack of participants in the annotation task.

 The datasets in the Table above are stored in the task's directory: [https://github.com/OmdenaAI/marseille-chapter-stop-online-violence-nlp/tree/main/src/data/raw_data](https://github.com/OmdenaAI/marseille-chapter-stop-online-violence-nlp/tree/main/src/data/raw_data).